 Since 2008, several countries have taken steps to develop school nutritional policies based on the Framework of the WHO.
+According to the 2021 Global Survey of School Meal Programs, 24 countries in the Americas have implemented school meals programmes to varying degrees.
 There are, however, a few countries, e.g. Canada, that initiated the development and implementation of nutritional school policies, a few years prior to the publishing of the DPAS School Policy Framework.